-Thousands of dermatologists are now pouring into Washington, D.C. to learn about the latest advances, network with colleagues and discuss the field’s future.
+Thousands of dermatologists poured into Washington, D.C. to learn about the latest advances, network with colleagues and discuss the field’s future.

-Yes, it’s time for the American Academy of Dermatology (AAD) Annual Meeting, and it’s looking to be an enlightening few days.
+Why you ask?
+American Academy of Dermatology (AAD) Annual Meeting!
+And it tuned out to be an enlightening few days.

-If you’re wondering what key innovations providers will be talking about, some of the buzz will center around the need to integrate clinical and practice management tools.
+If you’re wondering what key innovations providers talked about, some of the buzz centered around the need to integrate clinical and practice management tools.
 Though enabling next-generation functionality can seem like climbing a mountain, there are several benefits of a stronger connection between systems and experts available to ease onboarding burdens.

 As the pace of the dermatology industry accelerates, providers are prioritizing the need to easily access their electronic medical record (EMR) and practice management (PM) systems.
 When providers are able to use a single log-in to enter both solutions, they can quickly get to critical information and seamlessly move from task to task without a misstep.
 When these integrated solutions are in the cloud, providers can access them from anywhere on any electronic device, including laptops and tablets.
 This mobility allows them address patient needs more rapidly and maintain flexibility in how they practice.
 It also enables stronger communication between colleagues as they all can interact with the patient’s record, fostering greater collaboration.